Report on Places of Scenic Beauty and Historic Sites Designation Submitted

 VOCA Prize Winners Announced

 On December 13, the winners of the VOCA Prize, which encourages young artists who create two-dimensional artworks, were announced.
-The Grand Prize of the VOCA was given to KŌDA Chie, who created ‘Futatsu no me o shugo ni shite’.
-UEDA Yaya, who created ‘Yottsu no obuje to hitotsu no shiten’, and SUZUKI Motomasa, who created ‘Ghost #4’, jointly received the VOCA Encouragement Prize.
-AOKI Emiko, who created ‘Mishiranu hate no‘ and ‘PRESENCE No40’ received the VOCA Honorable Mention Prize as well as the Ohara Museum of Art Prize.
-MURAKAMI Hanako, who created ‘ANTICAMERA(OF THE EYE)#E1 ANTICAMERA(OF THE EYE)#P4’ received the VOCA Honorable Mention Prize.
+The Grand Prize of the VOCA was given to KŌDA Chie (‘Futatsu no me o shugo ni shite’).
+UEDA Yaya (‘Yottsu no obuje to hitotsu no shiten’), and SUZUKI Motomasa, who created ‘Ghost #4’, jointly received the VOCA Encouragement Prize.
+AOKI Emiko (‘Mishiranu hate no‘ and ‘PRESENCE No40’) received the VOCA Honorable Mention Prize as well as the Ohara Museum of Art Prize.
+MURAKAMI Hanako (‘ANTICAMERA (OF THE EYE) #E1 ANTICAMERA (OF THE EYE) #P4’) received the VOCA Honorable Mention Prize.
 The VOCA exhibition 2017, where the winners’ works were exhibited, was held at the Ueno Royal Museum in Tokyo from March 11 to March 30 in 2017.
 (Japanese)

 Report on Registered Tangible Cultural Properties Designation Submitted